 Dr. Amy Vetter is an associate professor in English education in the School of Education at the University of North Carolina Greensboro, where she teaches undergraduate courses in teaching practices and curriculum of English and literacy in the content area, and graduate courses in youth literacies, teacher research, and qualitative research design.
 Her areas of research interest are literacy and identity, positioning theory, critical conversations, and teacher research.
 She presents regularly at the National Conference for Teachers of English and Literacy Research Association Conference.
-Currently, she is workgroup co-leader for the CEE Social Justice Commission Website.
+Currently, she is co-chair for the ELATE (formerly CEE) Social Justice Commission.

 Liaison to the CEE Executive Committee